AppGeo/mapgeo-sync/README.md

 ```

 ## Electron

+> Note: these instructions don't work, see the publish section further down.
+Probably want to setup a Github Action to auto publish instead of opening Workspaces every time.

 On mac you need to install Wine and mono, `brew install wine-stable && brew install mono` to build for Windows.